mrskyeA/crazyfrog/main.md

 # Crazy Frog Live Performance at the Dome in Germany(info from: IMDB)
 ![bg](thedome.jpg)
 The Dome is a German music T.V show where they went to event halls and people paid tickets for it.
 In the 38th episode they collaborated with Crazy Frog and this is the result.

+---
+# TODO
+add reinhard raith and wolfgang boss biography and check if their is any more main musicians and ppl to make biographies on finish album and add all the dates reread and shit